zfs panic when sending replication stream

 Yes, I don't even have /var/crash and savecore just exists with that "bad magic number 0" message.
 Don't know what to do.

-#5 Updated by Christopher Siden about 5 years ago
+#5 Updated by Christopher Siden over 5 years ago

 Maybe the core dump problem is related to: